pavoleg2009/openweather-ios/README.md

 - Some formatting (for ex.: closing braces of func and return type on the next line) is just a personal experiment;
 - Some prints and comments left as stubs;
 - API credential stored in open form
+- Some tests make real request to API, not ok got production

 ##  Test Task Description